 - HCV tends to progress faster in people with HIV.

 - HCV is one of the top causes of liver disease, liver transplants, and the leading cause of death from liver disease.

-- Chronic liver disease, which is often due to HCV, is a leading cause of death for African Americans.
+- Chronic liver disease, which is often due to HCV, is a leading cause of death for African-Americans.

-- Rates of chronic HCV are higher for African Americans than for people of other ethnicities.
+- Rates of chronic HCV are higher for African-Americans than for people of other ethnicities.

 - HCV is not transmitted through coughing, sneezing, or being in close proximity to someone with HCV.

-- HCV doesn’t pass through breast milk.
+- HCV can’t be transmitted through breast milk.